kyma-project/telemetry-manager/docs/contributor/arch/011-kymastatsmetrics.md

 ### Custom Metrics Receiver for OpenTelemetry Collector

-We assume the status subresource of a module CRD to contain a `conditions` list that uses the [meta/v1/Condition](https://pkg.go.dev/k8s.io/apimachinery@v0.30.0/pkg/apis/meta/v1#Condition) type and an overarching state attribute.
+We assume that the status subresource of a module CRD contains a `conditions` list that uses the type [meta/v1/Condition](https://pkg.go.dev/k8s.io/apimachinery@v0.30.0/pkg/apis/meta/v1#Condition), and an overarching state attribute.
 We assume positive polarity for all conditions.

-An example for this structure is the status subresource of the Telemetry module:
+As an example for this structure, see the **status** subresource of the Telemetry module:

 ```yaml
 status: